This post presents a world model that predicts how humans manipulate objects from a single image and an action sequence.

 The model captures the broad strokes: hand trajectories follow commanded actions, cloth deforms plausibly, spatial relationships stay coherent across frames.

-To verify it learned generalizable dynamics rather than memorizing trajectories, I ran an action cross-swap: take frame A with actions from episode B. The grid below shows ground truth (diagonal) versus swapped actions (off-diagonal)—same starting frame, different action sequences producing different outcomes.
+To verify the model learned generalizable dynamics rather than memorizing trajectories, an action cross-swap test was run: take frame A with actions from episode B. The grid below shows ground truth (diagonal) versus swapped actions (off-diagonal), same starting frame, different action sequences producing different outcomes.

-This tracks with findings from 1X: video prediction quality correlates with downstream task success 1.
+This tracks with findings from 1X: video prediction quality correlates with downstream task success 2.
 If the world model can’t accurately predict what happens when you grasp a shirt corner, a policy trained on its rollouts will fail at the real task.
-Visual fidelity isn’t vanity—it’s a proxy for physical understanding.
+Visual fidelity isn’t vanity; it’s a proxy for physical understanding.

 Current limitations reveal what’s still hard: